 The accountability consequence for schools and the district under the new federal component of the state accountability system is that students that opt out will be assigned the lowest performance level score, specifically in math and language arts, in school and district accountability when more than 5% of students opt out.
 Under the current state model, students who do not participate but are properly marked as an opt out are not counted against a school or district’s accreditation.
 Low participation is noted along with a performance, improvement, priority improvement or turnaround designation.
 Low participation may lead to a school receiving a designation (e.g., priority improvement) that is not reflective of what the school would have earned if all students had participated.

 This year's testing is consistent with last year's.
-The Colorado Department of Education reduced total testing time last year at every grade level except 10th--which had the shortest testing time the previous year of any grade with a state test.
+The Colorado Department of Education reduced total testing time two years ago at every grade level except 10th--which had the shortest testing time the previous year of any grade with a state test.
 The largest reduction was at grade 9, where the much shorter PSAT 8/9 replaced CMAS English Language Arts and Math tests.
 The reduction at most other grades is about half an hour if we compare to testing that didn’t include an English Language Arts field test, and closer to an hour and a half when it did.